zachpmanson/notes/notes/Notes/Software/Unix/Nix.md

 ---
 I don't quite know where to put this yet.

+## Advice Advised

+- Use flakes
+- Don't use nix-env
+- Use nix-ld

 ## Resources

 - [NixOS: Everything Everywhere All At Once](https://www.youtube.com/watch?v=CwfKlX3rA6E&t=4s), the video that convinced me to try NixOS